Enter one of the following values and click calculate:

 Canopy Cover by Neighborhood

-Another component for the State of the Canopy study is an interactive map that displays current canopy cover and change in canopy over time by neighborhood.
-Explore the map HERE.
+Another component for the State of the Canopy study are static maps that display current canopy cover and change in canopy over time by neighborhood.

 Urban Forest Master Plan

-Although Charlotte’s overall tree canopy cover is at about 45%, our canopy is not equally distributed.
-Typically, underserved communities of color have fewer trees than wealthier, white neighborhoods.
-TreesCharlotte is actively working to address tree inequality by designing programs in partnership with low-canopy communities to get more trees planted and stewarded.
+Although Charlotte’s overall tree canopy cover is at 47%, our canopy is not equally distributed.
+Typically, underserved communities have fewer trees than wealthier neighborhoods.
+TreesCharlotte is actively working to address tree inequity by leading programs in partnership with low-canopy communities to get more trees planted and stewarded.
 Read more about tree distribution HERE.

 Charlotte’s Tree Ordinance

 Charlotte’s Tree Ordinance plays a vital role in protecting and growing the city’s nationally recognized tree canopy.
 First adopted in 1978, the ordinance sets requirements for saving and planting trees on public and private property impacted by development.
-Learn more about the Charlotte Tree Ordinance on the City of Charlotte & Mecklenberg County web site.
+Learn more about the Charlotte Tree Ordinance on the City of Charlotte website.